-Tom studied at Chelsea (Foundation, Fine Art), Byam Shaw (BA, Fine Art) and The Slade schools of art (MA, Sculpture), and Middlesex University (MA, Design for Interactive Media).
-During his studies he worked as a freelance exhibition producer and studio assistant to many artists and creative practitioners, including Richard Wilson and Susan Hiller.
+Tom studied at Chelsea (Foundation, Fine Art), Byam Shaw (BA, Fine Art), The Slade (MA, Sculpture) and Middlesex University (MA, Design for Interactive Media).
+During his studies he worked as an exhibition producer and studio assistant to artists including Richard Wilson and Susan Hiller.

-After leaving college he established a studio in London creating installations, models, art directing and making bespoke furniture and interiors for clients in the arts and media worlds.
+After leaving college he established a studio in London creating installations, models, art directing and bespoke furniture for clients in the arts and media worlds.

-He maintained a personal studio practice as an artist and exhibited his work at galleries including Matt’s Gallery, the London Film-Makers Co-op and The Economist Building.
+He maintained a personal studio practice as an artist and exhibited at galleries including: Matt’s Gallery; London Film-Makers Co-op and The Economist Building.

-During this time he conceived and delivered complex strategic and creative visions for businesses that sought to operate at the forefront of digital in an international context.
-This work engaged the social, economic and cultural debates around the creative industries, culture-led regeneration and the impact of the rapidly evolving digital landscape.
+He has conceived and delivered complex strategic and creative visions for businesses that seek to operate at the forefront of digital and visual culture in an international context.

 As Lead Designer at BBC Online he designed the first BBC Football website and collaborated with broadcast colleagues on groundbreaking work on websites supporting television and radio programming including: Radio One; East Enders and Walking with Dinosaurs.

-He left the BBC to take up the position of Head of Digital at the Institute of Contemporary Arts (ICA) where his curatorial work, including talks, conferences, festivals and exhibitions by artists and designers such as Mongrel, Danny Brown, John Maeda and Tomato engaged the new wave of thinkers and artists who were shaping the then emerging digital scene.
+He left the BBC to take up the position of Head of Digital Art at the Institute of Contemporary Arts (ICA) where his curatorial work, including Cybersalon talks, conferences exploring gaming culture, festivals and exhibitions by artists and designers such as Mongrel, Danny Brown, John Maeda and Tomato engaged the new wave of thinkers and artists who were shaping the then emerging digital scene.

 Tom brokered the first tranche of digital entrepreneurs to join the Cultural Entrepreneurs Club at the ICA, which supported 500 of London’s most innovative young creative businesses.

-He joined the ‘dot-com boom’ when he was appointed as Head of Digital at the e-commerce art sales website and ‘clicks-to-bricks’ gallery Eyestorm, who represented Jeff Koons, Damien Hirst, Magnum Photos and the Saatchi Gallery.
-He helped launch Eyestorm’s London and New York hybrid stores/galleries – producing events showcasing British artists Greyworld and VJs The Light Surgeons for audiences in New York for the first time.
+He joined the ‘dot-com boom’ when he was appointed as Head of Digital Projects at the e-commerce art sales website and ‘clicks-to-bricks’ gallery Eyestorm, who represented Jeff Koons, Damien Hirst, Magnum Photos and the Saatchi Gallery.
+He helped launch Eyestorm’s London and New York commercial galleries – producing events showcasing British artists Greyworld and VJs The Light Surgeons for audiences in New York for the first time.

-Tom has been the Creative Director of two notable urban regeneration projects that established innovative mixed use business models; the influential Media Centre in Huddersfield – a cluster of 120 arts and creative SMEs, a bespoke digital art gallery (the Medialounge), cafe and live-work apartments and the landmark £26 million Phoenix Square Film and Digital Media in Leicester – a complex of three digital cinemas, digital art gallery, restaurant, creative business spaces, production studios and private apartments.
+Tom has been the Creative Director of two important urban regeneration projects that established innovative mixed use, multi-stakeholder business models; the influential Media Centre in Huddersfield – a cluster of 120 arts and creative SMEs, a bespoke digital art gallery (Medialounge), cafe and live-work apartments and the landmark £26 million Phoenix Square Film and Digital Media in Leicester – a complex of three digital cinemas, digital art gallery, restaurant, creative business spaces, production studios, retail units and private apartments.

-He established and directed the Ultrasound Festival (2002-2007), international artist in residency programmes, co-founded the Digital Research Unit (a collaboration with Huddersfield University), curated numerous exhibitions and events, developed websites and commissioned work by hundreds of artists, designers, technologists, engineers, architects and musicians.
+He established and directed the Ultrasound Festival (2002-2007) of electronic music and digital culture, international artist in residency programmes, co-founded the Digital Research Unit (a research collaboration with Huddersfield University), curated multiple exhibitions and events, developed websites and commissioned work by hundreds of artists, designers, technologists, engineers, architects and musicians.